Frequently Asked Questions

 When would I move in?

 Residents move in on the 2nd of each month.
-We do not accept proposals for less than one month.
+We do not accept proposals for less than one month (except for our Family Residency Program).
 We do not accept proposals for more than six months.

 How many artists are in residence each month?